rse-group/winvmj-composer/README.md

 1. Open your `Eclipse IDE`.
 2. Select `File`>`Open projects from file system...`.
-3. Click `Directory`, and then select where the `de.ovgu.featureide.core.winvmj` directory of this repository is located.
+3. Click `Directory`, and then select where the `de.ovgu.featureide.core.winvmj`, `de.ovgu.featureide.core.winvmj.feature`, and `de.ovgu.featureide.core.winvmj.updatesite` directories of this repository is located.
-4. If there are error markers, please add the `Plug-In Dependiencies` manually by:
-  - Right-click the project directory and click `Build Path`>`Configure Build Path`.
-  - Select the `Library`>`Classpath` section and click `add library` button.
-  - Select `Plug-In Dependencies` and click `next`>`Finish`.

 #### Important Classes
 When developing this plugin, you will most likely develop these classes.